Agile is one of the most misunderstood philosophies/ paradigms out there.

 What is scrum, what is kanban?
 What is a kanban board and what does a scrum master do?
 How does it all relate to Agile?

-For this section, you only need to go to one place; Gary Straughn’s Development that Pays YouTube channel is as good as it gets.
-Short videos that so watchable and do a phenomenal job of passing over the knowledge.
+For this section, you only need to go to one place, Gary Straughn’s Development that Pays YouTube channel.
+A huge collection of short videos that are so watchable and do a phenomenal job of passing over the knowledge.

 These are the ones I recommend to start.